 Accommodation: Where to Stay in Kinsale

 This charming town is situated on the southwest coast of Ireland.
 It's located on the Dingle Peninsula and looks across Dingle Bay to the Blasket Islands.
 Bursting with visitors on weekends and holidays (especially in the summer), Dingle is a fantastic place for self-proclaimed beach bums.
 Its sandy beaches make it a hot spot for swimmers and walkers.

-Most visit Dingle to spend time outdoors-surfing, biking, boating, and checking out archeological sites top the list of things to do.
-Coumeenoole Beach is so spectacular it will take your breath away.
-But don't jump in-the current is dangerously strong.
+Most visit Dingle to spend time outdoors – surfing, biking, boating, and checking out archeological sites top the list of things to do in Dingle.
+Coumeenoole Beach is so spectacular, it will take your breath away.
+But don't jump in, the current is dangerously strong.

 Driving the twisty road of Conor Pass from Dingle to Kilmore Cross (on the north side) is a highlight.
 The highest mountain pass in Ireland, it offers unbeatable views.

 The capital of County Kerry, Tralee is situated on the Atlantic coast of southwestern Ireland.
-It's famed for its rugged terrain, steep cliffs, mountains, and ocean views.
+Home to many fun attractions, this sweet town is famed for its rugged terrain, steep cliffs, mountains, and ocean views.
 It's impossible to avoid taking a photo of the Blennerville Windmill.
 This whitewashed beacon stands proudly before the mountains and behind the sea.